8.71 FIREARMS—USING, CARRYING, OR BRANDISHING IN COMMISSION OF CRIME OF VIOLENCE OR DRUG TRAFFICKING CRIME

 [A defendant "carried" a firearm if [he] [she] knowingly possessed it and held, moved, conveyed or transported it in some manner on [his] [her] person or in a vehicle.]

-A defendant [used] [carried] a firearm "during and in relation to" the crime if the firearm facilitated or played a role in the crime.
+A defendant [used] [carried] [brandished] a firearm "during and in relation to" the crime if the firearm facilitated or played a role in the crime.

 In United States v.
 Thongsy, 577 F.3d 1036, 1043 n.5 (9th Cir.2009), the Ninth Circuit held that the former version of this instruction "should be revised to clarify there are two ways to prove an offense under § 924(c): the defendant either (1) used or carried a firearm ‘during and in relation to’ a crime or (2) possessed a firearm ‘in furtherance of’ a crime."
-Use this instruction when the defendant is charged with using or carrying a firearm during and in relation to a crime.
+Use this instruction when the defendant is charged with using, carrying, or brandishing a firearm during and in relation to a crime.
 When the defendant is charged with possessing a firearm in furtherance of a crime, use Instruction 8.72 (Firearms—Possession in Furtherance of Crime of Violence or Drug Trafficking Crime).

 If the crime of violence or drug trafficking crime is not charged in the same indictment, the elements of the crime must also be listed and the jury must be instructed that each element must be proved beyond a reasonable doubt.
-See United States v.
-Mendoza, 11 F.3d 126 (9th Cir.1993).

 The Supreme Court has construed the term "use" to require proof that "the defendant actively employed the firearm during and in relation to the predicate crime."
 Bailey v.
 United States, 516 U.S. 137, 150 (1995).
 "The active-employment understanding of ‘use’ certainly includes brandishing, displaying, bartering, striking with, and, most obviously, firing or attempting to fire a firearm."
 Id. at 148. "[A] reference to a firearm calculated to bring about a change in the circumstances of the predicate offense is a ‘use,’ just as the silent but obvious and forceful presence of a gun on a table can be a ‘use.’"
 Id.
 Although a person uses a firearm when he or she trades it for drugs, Smith v.
-United States, 508 U.S. 223, 241 (1993), a person does not "use" a firearm when he or she receives it in trade for drugs.
-Watson v.
+United States, 508 U.S. 223, 241 (1993), a person does not "use" a firearm when he or she receives it in trade for drugs, Watson v.
 United States, 552 U.S. 74, 83 (2007).

-The statute does not contain a definition of the term discharge.
-See Dean v.
-United States, ___ U.S. ___, 129 S. Ct.
-1849, 1856 (2009) (discharge of firearm does not require separate proof of intent; "10-year mandatory minimum applies if a gun is discharged in the course of a violent or drug trafficking crime, whether on purpose or by accident").
+Discharging a firearm is another type of "use" that carries a penalty greater than that for brandishing.
+See 18 U.S.C. § 924(c)(1)(A)(iii) (setting statutory minimum penalty for "discharge" of a firearm at ten years).Therefore, when discharging is alleged, this instruction should be modified accordingly.
+The statute does not contain a definition of the term "discharge."
+The Supreme Court has held that discharge of a firearm does not require proof of intent to discharge.
+Dean v.
+United States, 556 U.S. 568, 577 (2009) (discharge of firearm does not require separate proof of intent; "10-year mandatory minimum applies if a gun is discharged in the course of a violent or drug trafficking crime, whether on purpose or by accident").

 Whether a particular crime is a crime of violence is a question of law.
 See United States v.
 Amparo, 68 F.3d 1222, 1226 (9th Cir.1995) (crime of violence); 18 U.S.C. § 924(c)(2) (drug trafficking crime).

 See United States v.
 Potter, 630 F.3d 1260, 1261 (9th Cir.
-2011) (defendant charged under Section 924(c)(1)(A) was not entitled to a "Second Amendment defense" instruction).
+2011) (defendant charged under § 924(c)(1)(A) was not entitled to a "Second Amendment defense" instruction).